backend-development/backend-development-textbook/source/rails_with_scaffold.md

 ```

 Now you can point your browser at `http://localhost:3000/` to find the first
 webpage of your app.
-It's just a static page, you can find it in
+It's just a dummy page that will vanish once
-`public/index.html`.
+you add your own pages.

 Make it a Git Repository